freeCodeCamp/league-for-good/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run the following commands in this order to get the app up and running:

 ### `npm install`

 Installs all the dependencies

+### `npm run init`

+Runs the initialization script for the database

 ### `npm run dev`